Radhekrishnaa/Personal-Guide-for-Internships-Placement/README.md

 This are the content covered in this repository:

 - General Offcampus Application Process
-2.Where to ask for Referrals?
+- Where to ask for Referrals?
 3.How not to ask for Referrals?
 4.How to ask for Referrals?
 5.Tips for LinkedIn Profile